 1. Provide a Structure

 Teachers have to lay down a good structure in the class for students to follow.
-They have to use a specific tone while communicating with students to make them feel safe.
+They must use a specific tone while communicating with students to make them feel safe.

 Rules and regulations are essential to define teacher-student relationships.
 For example, asking students before adopting a new teaching technique will set an example for students.
-And they will also ask your permission before making decisions in the class.
+They will also ask your permission before making decisions in class.

 2. Be Passionate and Enthusiastic

-For example, talking about your hobbies, weaknesses, and strengths will motivate students to talk.
+For example, discussing your hobbies, weaknesses, and strengths will motivate students to talk.
 So, teachers lead an example, and your students will follow you.

 3. Make Learning Fun

-Have you ever thought about why PT and art teachers are most students’ favorite teachers?
+Have you ever considered why PT and art teachers are most students’ favorite teachers?
 That’s because students have more fun during art and physical training classes.
-They will feel more engaged with the subjects, which will also help to strengthen the bond with subjects teachers.
+They will feel more engaged with the subjects, which will also help to strengthen the bond with subject teachers.